What Is A Dam?

 Who Regulates Dam Operations?

 A number of state and federal agencies are responsible for regulating dams.
 Dams owned by federal agencies are self-regulated.
 Non-federal dams that produce hydropower are regulated by the Federal Energy Regulatory Commission (FERC).
-Non-federal dams that do not produce hydropower are regulated by the state in which they reside.
-Often this state regulation is focused on dam safety.
+Non-federal dams that do not produce hydropower are sometimes (although not necessarily) regulated by the state in which they reside.
+Often state oversight is focused on ensuring safety of dams of a certain size and hazard classification.

 How Many Dams Actually Produce Power?